Dental Programs

 The Master’s thesis enables the author to independently work on and solve a problem from the respective subject area using scientific methods within a specified period of time.

-Upon application, DTMD can also recognize degree programs as consecutive that are not in the same subject area as the completed Bachelor’s degree program.
+Upon application, it can also be recognized that degree programs are consecutive and are not in the same subject area as the completed Bachelor’s degree program.

 In this case, the applicant must provide evidence of a suitable connection in terms of content and subject matter.